namely/namely_ruby_whiff/README.md

-# :ruby: :nose: Namely Ruby Whiff
+# :nose: Namely Ruby Whiff

 Namely Ruby Whiff is a Ruby gem that contains common Rubocop configurations to use in your Ruby projects.
 New tools will be added over time, the next being ruby critic.